-- Preheat to 350 degrees F and prep a 9x9-inch square baking pan with parchment paper.
+- Preheat the oven to 350 degrees F and prep a 9x13-inch baking pan with parchment paper.

 - In a bowl, combine eggs and sugar.
 Mix together.

-- Add in cocoa powder, flour, baking powder and salt to the bowl.
+- Sift cocoa powder, flour, baking powder and salt into a separate bowl.
 Mix again.